Pamela Jones: Groklaw

-Jones had a web site, Groklaw, which covered open source legal issues, notably the SCO-Linux controversies.
-The web site started as a blog but grew from there.
+Jones had a website, Groklaw, which covered open source legal issues, notably the SCO–Linux disputes.
+The website started as a blog but grew from there.

 Groklaw covered the various lawsuits involving the SCO Group in detail but also covered general legal news of interest to the Free Software and Open Source community.
 The site won numerous awards, including the Electronic Frontier Foundation Pioneer Award in 2010 and the American Bar Association Journal Blawg 100 in 2012.

 Groklaw shut down on August 20, 2013, following the Lavabit email shutdown, because there was "no way to do Groklaw without email", and the inability to privately collaborate without it: "I can't do Groklaw without your input."

 Grokline

 Jones also launched Grokline, a Unix ownership timeline project, in February 2004.

 Grokdoc

 Grokdoc was a Groklaw spinoff whose original goal was to create a useful manual on basic Linux tasks that new Linux users will find simple and clear and easy to follow, using what they learn from their study.
 The site now also supports many other collaborative projects which benefit from its wiki-like structure.